As seen on TikTok · YouTube · FacebookHearLifeRestored | 📌 Save to Pinterest

 • You're buying for a child

-Prescription hearing aids still make clear sense in several situations — and being honest about this matters more to me than driving you toward a more expensive product.
+Prescription hearing aids still make clear sense in several situations — and being honest about this matters more to me than steering you toward a cheaper option.

 Moderate-severe to profound loss

 This is non-negotiable.
 OTC devices are not designed for severe or profound loss.
-If your audiogram shows loss below 55 dB consistently, you need prescription devices.
-Wearing an underpowered OTC aid for this level of loss isn't just ineffective — it can mask the true severity of a condition that may be progressing or may have an underlying medical cause.
+If your audiogram shows loss consistently below 55 dB, you need prescription devices.
+Wearing an underpowered OTC aid for this level of loss isn't just ineffective — it can mask the true severity of a condition that may be progressing.

 Sudden or one-sided hearing loss